 After he finished his law studies, Goethe's thesis, based on his own ideas, was published.
 He received a job offer from the French government but rejected it and returned to Frankfurt, where he was certified to practice law.

 Working for the local government, Goethe tried to make the law more humane and progressive.
 As a result, he was reprimanded and terminated from his position.

 Disgusted with law, Goethe decided to pursue a literary career.
 This time, his father was supportive of his decision and even helped him out.
 Goethe became an editor for a literary magazine, but he couldn't support himself on his small salary.

 So, in 1772, he went to Wetzlar to practice law again.
-Two years later, in 1774, he published his first novel, The Sorrows of Young Werther.
+Two years later, in 1774, he published his classic debut novel, The Sorrows of Young Werther.
 The tragic tale was an important novel of the Sturm und Drang (Storm and Stress) era of German literature.

 Werther becomes close friends with both Lotte and Albert, but his love for Lotte causes him too much pain, so he goes to Wiemar, where he suffers more embarrassment.
 Returning to Wahlheim, Werther finds that Lotte and Albert have married.

 Lotte, feeling both sorrow for her friend and respect for her husband, decides that Werther shouldn't visit them so often.
 He makes one final visit, where he delivers a memorable recitation of a portion of Ossian.

 Werther ultimately realizes that this painful love triangle can only be dissolved by the death of himself, Albert, or Lotte, but he is unable to harm Albert or Lotte.